Does a speeding ticket for 34 km/h over the speed limit carry any demerit points? Can I fight it?

 Increased insurance costs are one of the consequences of a driving conviction that a defendant may not think of when deciding what to do with their ticket.
 Driving convictions can result in an increase to your insurance rate and may even force you to seek out ‘high risk’ insurance coverage if you no longer qualify for standard insurance coverage.
 The cost of a high risk insurance policy may also make insurance coverage unaffordable and thereby prevent you from being able to legally drive until such time as you are able to obtain affordable insurance again.

 You can certainly fight a speeding ticket.
 We generally have a good idea on how a specific court will react to a certain profile of case given its history.
-Speeding charges are relatively inexpensive to hire us to fight on your behalf and doing so will put the weight of a licenced paralegal behind your legal defence at court.
+Speeding charges are relatively inexpensive to hire us to fight on your behalf and doing so will put the weight of a licensed paralegal behind your legal defence at court.
 Our first goal is to review the evidence of the Prosecutor for any legal argument sufficient to have your speeding offence withdrawn.
 If there is no legal grounds to have the charge withdrawn, our second position is to negotiate the ticket to a lesser offence to mitigate the various penalties that you are facing.
-For the small portion of speeding cases that proceed to trial, you will have a licenced paralegal to properly present your defence for you.
+For the small portion of speeding cases that proceed to trial, you will have a licensed paralegal to properly present your defence for you.